 With so much to see we didn’t linger for too long.
 Off we went, walking the streets all the way to Balboa Park – which is simply a MUST for anyone visiting San Diego.
 Beautiful grounds in the middle of the city, with plenty to keep you busy.
 One could easily spend a couple of days here – especially if you enjoy museums, there are a whopping 17 museums to keep you busy if that is something you fancy.
 Not wanting to spend any time indoors, when the weather was so amazing, we simply chose to stroll around the park, taking in all the architecture.
 Of which there was so much to take in, all the buildings along El Prado were a sight to see.
 From the botanical building, Lily pond, the Japanese Friendship Garden, to name a few, even if you decide not to visit the museums there is plenty to keep you occupied.
 And if you fancy a spot of lunch I would thoroughly recommend stopping at The Prado at Balboa Park or even bringing your own picnic.

 Day two saw us venture down to the USS Midway museum.
-For anyone who is interest in their history then this is definitely worth a visit.
+For anyone who is interested in their history then this is definitely worth a visit.
 For just $18 (if you book an online ticket), this is a great day out for all.
 We spent a good 2-3 hours at the museum, which allows you to get a sense of how life on the USS Midway would have been like.
 You can also watch short films about the history of the Midway and how it came into commission.
 The flight deck was the highlight for me – where you could wonder round the planes and helicopters.
 Ross was in his element!
 The area surrounding the Midway had plenty to see too – the Famous “Kissing Statue”, Bob Hope memorial and various monuments to honour those who lost their lives in service – including Pear Harbour.

 In perfect proximity, we then headed to Little Italy.
 We after all needed refreshments and I wanted to check out the area.
 We found a perfect spot for coffee for Ross and a San Pellegrino for me.
 Then came back a few nights later for dinner at Davanti Enoteca – great pizzas, though the wine was a little more pricey than other establishments we had come across so far.